highghlow/SocketServerTools/README.md

     def decode(cls, data : bytearray):
         # This function is called every tome some data is recieved
         # returns CONTINUE if data should be continued to be recieved and data param is continued to be built up
-        # If the function returns data: data param is reset and resu't is returned
+        # If the function returns data: data param is reset and result is returned
         return data

-class ClientHandler(network.ClientHandler):
+class ClientHandler(sockettools.ClientHandler):
     protocol = TransferProtocol # This protocol only allows sending and recieving binary data def __init__(self, conn, addr, server):
         # This function is called it the main thread when a client connects